ibm-cloud-docs/cis/compression-concepts.md

 Image size optimization compresses resources that are cached in the {{site.data.keyword.cis_short_notm}} edge network by stripping metadata and applying lossy or lossless compression.
 Image size optimization accelerates image downloads by reducing image size.
 Image size optimization can't optimize off-site resources.

-Image size optimization compression is only available as a page rule in the UI.
+Image size optimization compression is only available as a page rule in the console.
 The domain level setting is available in the CLI.
 {: note}

 ### Image size optimization compression options